Principal Investigator

 Undergraduate Researcher

-BS, Biomedical Engineering, Vanderbilt University, 2027 (expected)
+BS, Biomedical Engineering, Vanderbilt University, 2025

 Fun facts: